-Product name: BNP PARIBAS FUNDS SUSTAINABLE US VALUE MULTI-FACTOR EQUITY

-Legal Entity Identifier: 213800U0JS6LX701DA82

-ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS

-Did this financial product have a sust Yes ainable investment objective?
-No It made sustainable investment with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 43.1% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective:% It promoted E/S characteristics, but did not make any sustainable investments average.
+Sustainable investment means an investment in an economic activity Product name : BNP PARIBAS FUNDS SUSTAINABLE US VALUE Legal Entity Identifier: 213800U0JS6LX701DA82 MULTI-FACTOR EQUITY ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS that contributes to an environmental or social objective, provided that the Did this financial product have a sust • 🗙 No investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+It made sustainable investment with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 41.1% of sustainable investments with an environmental objective in The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, With an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as establishing a list of environmentally sustainable economic activities. environmentally sustainable under the EU Taxonomy with a social objective That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental It made sustainable investments with a social objective :% It promoted E/S characteristics, but did not make any sustainable investments